-Short answer: no, you should not have laser hair removal while pregnant.
-There is no solid research proving it is safe for you or the baby, so medical professionals advise waiting until after childbirth.
+No, laser hair removal is not recommended during pregnancy.
+There is no solid research confirming that it is safe for either you or the baby, so most medical professionals advise waiting until after birth.
 See the summary from Healthline.

 Table Of Content